helmischelmi/net-strompi3/README.md

 # net-strompi3
-A very basic net-project of StromPi3 (Firmware-Version 1.72 required) (from joy-it: https://github.com/joy-it/strompi3) using .Net Core 3.
+A very basic (and still EXPERIMENTAL phase of a) net-project of StromPi3 (Firmware-Version 1.72 required) (from joy-it: https://github.com/joy-it/strompi3) using .Net Core 3.

 Ports python-scripts 'StromPi3_Status.py' and 'RTCSerial.py'
 provided by joy-it (https://strompi.joy-it.net/downloads/)